 If you wonder how you can share your water with bees and at the same time recycle it, check out this video.

-You got to know all for drainage solutions for an outdoor kitchen sink (+ one extra).
+You got to know all about drainage solutions for an outdoor kitchen sink (+ one extra).
 Which one is best for you?
 Please let me know in the comment section.